alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 #### Event #2: Aasimar Dream
 Andromeda has a dream - a very potent, real seeming dream.
 The dream goes as follows:

 > You feel yourself drift off to sleep peacefully, and then suddenly something reaches up from the floor around you and pull you under, through the deck to... somewhere else.
 You know the touch of the divine better than most, and this has that - a touch of the divine.
 But it is distant.
 An echo.
-And yet it leaves that which runs through your veins
+And at the same time the sound of it drowns out the sound of your own blood, pumping in your veins.
+It is warm.
+Golden.
+Celestial.
+But the light of

 Each segment causes _one_ effect (roll or choose):